-BMM.HS.2.4 Prepare and maintain payroll records and business-tax-related records.
+BMM.HS.2.4 Demonstrate the skills and competencies needed to be successful and ethical in an accounting-related career.

-- BMM.HS.2.4.a Demonstrate both verbal and nonverbal communication skills related to the workplace. - BMM.HS.2.4.b Apply analytical, critical thinking, and leadership skills to the workplace. - BMM.HS.2.4.c Demonstrate the ability to work in a team by setting goals and accomplishing individual and team tasks on time. - BMM.HS.2.4.d Explain a need for a code of ethics in accounting and the ethical responsibilities required of accountants. - BMM.HS.2.4.e Demonstrate ethical decision-making skills through business scenarios. - BMM.HS.2.4.f Understand the use of information technology in the accounting industry.
+BMM.HS.2.4.a Demonstrate both verbal and nonverbal communication skills related to the workplace.
+BMM.HS.2.4.b Apply analytical, critical thinking, and leadership skills to the workplace.
+BMM.HS.2.4.c Demonstrate the ability to work in a team by setting goals and accomplishing individual and team tasks on time.
+BMM.HS.2.4.d Explain a need for a code of ethics in accounting and the ethical responsibilities required of accountants.
+BMM.HS.2.4.e Demonstrate ethical decision-making skills through business scenarios.
+BMM.HS.2.4.f Understand the use of information technology in the accounting industry.